The Comprehensive Guide to Sales Team Management in 2022 [with infographics]

 Having a CRM like Salesforce or Microsoft Dynamics is a must for sales teams to keep their data organized.
 There are over 100 CRMs on the market, so choose the one that best fits your industry, company size, go-to-market strategies, and unique team requirements.

 If you lead a field sales team, you need a field sales management app like Badger Maps, which gives managers the power to track and analyze their team’s field activity with weekly automated reports.
+Plus, Badger has a team pilot program that allows you to try it with your entire team at no cost.

 It also allows salespeople to focus on the best opportunities in an area and optimize their routes.
 Plus, companies can have all the info from the field sync back to their CRM automatically.